Assam Career : ONGC Assam Asset Recruitment 2024

 How to apply :

-Candidates may send scanned copy of application in the attached format along with the required documents to the following email/ address: [email protected]
+Candidates may send their applications in the attached format altogether to the following emails/address: [email protected], [email protected]

-Eligible candidates can also submit application in person at following address: Incharge HR/ER, ONGC, Sivasagar.
+Eligible candidate(s) can also submit the format in person in P&C Cell, Well Services at OT Complex, Assam Asset

 Detailed Advertisement : Click Here